+[4] Nexant commented that PG&E had a good proposal in regards to how ISP should be conducted and then deployed across programs.
+The idea was that during one year by September, it will be decided on how many different topics the ISP studies will be conducted and then by next year September, they will become part of the rules.
+This is far more elegant and clear way of conducting and implementing ISP studies.

 Implementer Recommendation

-mplementers strongly disagree with the current language that includes threshold of 0.5 GW/200 ktherms.
-In large part, the reason for this disagreement is the number of ISP studies this would require and the projects it would hold up waiting for them.
-Per the data supplied by the CPUC consultants, approximately 140 ISP studies would be required annually using these thresholds.
+CEDMC stated that implementers strongly disagree with the current language that includes threshold of 0.5 GW/200 ktherms.
+In large part, the reason for this disagreement is the number of ISP studies this would require, and the projects it would hold up waiting for them.
+CEDMC commented that per the data supplied by the CPUC consultants, approximately 140 ISP studies would be required annually using these thresholds.
 Based on the historical track record for ISP studies, it is extremely unlikely that the PAs have the bandwidth to create 140 ISP studies or that the CPUC has the bandwidth to adequately review and approve them.
 The delays this will introduce into an already problematic process are significant.
 If this is going to be a requirement, however, it is imperative that ongoing or directed ISP studies should be applicable to future projects and should not hold up projects already underway.
 Implementers suggest the following revised text for proceeding to Step 2: “If applicable baseline information is not found, proceed to Step 2. ”